North Pacific right whale: Critical habitat

 On March 10, 2022, the Center for Biological Diversity filed with the NMFS a "Petition to Revise the Critical Habitat Designation for the North Pacific Right Whale (Eubalaena japonica) Under the Endangered Species Act", urged expansion of the critical habitat designation to "a migratory corridor through the Fox Islands in the Aleutian chain, including Unimak Pass, and feeding grounds near Kodiak Island.

 On September 26, 2023, NOAA issued its "12 Month Finding" in response to the CBD's Petition, concluding in part:

-"Given the acoustic detections and sightings supporting North Pacific right whales' use of areas outside of the currently designated critical habitat and the recent shifts in the essential features of critical habitat (i.e.,certain zooplankton species), we intend to revise critical habitat."
+"Given the acoustic detections and sightings supporting North Pacific right whales' use of areas outside of the currently designated critical habitat and the recent shifts in the essential features of critical habitat (i.e., certain zooplankton species), we intend to revise critical habitat."

 The petition requests we revise critical habitat to connect the two existing critical habitat areas.
 This would entail extending the Southeast Bering Sea boundary west and south to the Fox Islands, through Unimak Pass to the edge of the continental slope.
 It would also extend east to the Gulf of Alaska critical habitat area off the coast of Kodiak Island.
 We have not yet decided whether to propose the specific revision recommended by the petitioners or some other revision to the critical habitat designation.

 New information has been collected since critical habitat was initially designated in 2008.
 It provides a better understanding of North Pacific right whale movements and habitat use.

 North Pacific right whales have been detected in and around currently designated critical habitat.
 Acoustic moorings detected North Pacific right whale calls across all years and seasons from 2009 to 2015 in Unimak Pass in the Aleutian Islands, which is not currently designated critical habitat.

 North Pacific right whales were seen for the first time during winter just outside Unimak Pass in February 2022.
 Four North Pacific right whales were seen in the Gulf of Alaska in August 2021.
-One pair was actively feeding in the currently designated critical habitat area off Kodiak Island and the second pair was outside of critical habitat, about 100 miles to the west of where the first pair was sighted.
+One pair was actively feeding in the currently designated critical habitat area off Kodiak Island, and the second pair was outside critical habitat, about 100 miles west of where the first pair was sighted.

-To identify what areas qualify as critical habitat for this species, we (NOAA) will conduct and analysis and synthesis of:
+To identify what areas qualify as critical habitat for this species, we (NOAA) will conduct an analysis and synthesis of: